somar-jaber/the-blob-blog/src/pages/blob.md

 ---
 ### **What Does `Blob` mean ?**

-**`Blob` (Binary Large Object)** is a built-in programming data type in a language called JavaScript (the base of <abbr title="The current web that you now and using" >Web2</abbr>) used to represent raw, immutable binary data.
+**`Blob` (Binary Large Object)** is a built-in programming data type in a language called JavaScript (the base of <abbr title="The current web that you know and using" >Web2</abbr>) used to represent raw, immutable binary data.
 It’s commonly used for handling files (e.g., images, PDFs) or large chunks of data in web applications.
 Also the word `/Blob/` is used to refer to a small amount or drop of something, especially a liquid; a small area of color.
 Sometimes to refer to a sphere of liquid floating in the air. **So**, we chose this name to represent a `Blob` *floating* in the Internet as a *spot* in the network which has a *technical* info to level up your digital life.
 A useful *Binary Large Object* floating in the Internet.

 <br>
 <br>